UniversalDependencies/docs/_tr/dep/aux_.md

 redirect_from: "tr/dep/aux.html"
 ---

+Use of ``aux`` relation is incosistent across different Turkish  UD treebank, the information below is out of date, and may not reflect the actual use.

 An auxiliary of a clause is a [non-main verb](tr-pos/AUX) of the clause.

 In Turkish two verbs, _ol-_ and, in formal registers, _bulun_,